Last Updated on

 If you notice something is wrong with your plant, it looks wilted or sick, don’t turn to food/fertilizer.
 This is likely indicative of a bigger problem so try to address the root issues or disease before you toss fertilizer into the mix, figuratively speaking; this will only add stress to your plants.

 It is commonly believed that adding fertilizer will keep your hydrangea blooming but in reality, it will bloom regardless.
-If it stops blooming for some reason, it is not because it is not being fed with fertilizer.
+If it stops blooming for some reason, it is not because it is not being fed with fertilizer it is more likely to do with something else such as incorrect pruning.